Short URL for this page:

 The remaining extract is the following, from a letter addressed to General Swift, dated Department of War, July 1st, 1816, and signed by William H. Crawford, then Secretary of War.
 "I have the honour to return the regulations defining a complete course of education, drawn up by the Academical Staff, and transmitted by you to this Department, which has been approved, with such modifications as have been judged necessary by the President.
 The regulation requiring the unmarried professors, teachers, and assistants, to eat with the cadets, is believed to be conformable to the general usage of colleges, and ought not to be considered onerous.
 I understand also that Captain Partridge is himself a bachelor, and of course subject to the regulation.
 From his signing some of his acts as superintendent of the p67 academy, he may have supposed that he was not embraced by the rule.
 This, however, is a mistake.
 No officer, as long as the law remains as it is, can be the superintendent of the institution but the principal officer of the corps of engineers, or the next in command, of that corps, in case of his absence.
 If, however, in your opinion, the proposition made by the Academical Staff to attend the mess houses, and make daily reports of the fare, will protect the cadets from imposition, you are authorized to suspend the rule until further orders."57 A reference to the law of 1802, will show, we think, that Captain Partridge being the senior engineer officer present at the Academy, was legally its Superintendent at the time of Mr. Crawford's communication.

 The professors appointed to the Military Academy, from 1812 to 1817 inclusive, were the following.
 Captain Alden Partridge of the corps of engineers, was appointed professor of mathematics, April 13th, 1813; and so continued till appointed professor of engineering, p68 September 1st, 1813, which appointment he resigned, December 31st, 1816, on assuming the duties of Superintendent.
 Captain Partridge graduated at the Academy in 1806, and remained there as assistant professor, till 1813, as already mentioned.
 He resigned his commission in 1818; and has since been superintendent of a private military academy, at Norwich, Vermont, and at Middletown, Connecticut.
 Andrew Ellicottb was appointed professor of mathematics, September 1st, 1813, and so continued till his decease, August 29, 1820.
-Lieutenant John Wright was appointed assistant professor of mathematics, April 1st, 1814; and Lieutenant Indicates a West Point graduate and gives his Class.Charles Davies succeeded him, December 1st, 1816.
+Lieutenant John Wright was appointed assistant professor of mathematics, April 1st, 1814; and Lieutenant Indicates a West Point graduate, Class of 1815: a link to his biographical entry in Cullum's Register.Charles Davies succeeded him, December 1st, 1816.
 Lieutenant-Colonel Jared Mansfield, of the corps of engineers, was appointed professor of natural and experimental philosophy, October 7th, 1812, and so continued till his resignation, August 31st, 1828.
 The Essays on Mathematics published by Colonel Mansfield, attracted the notice of President Jefferson, who conferred on him, unsolicited, the appointment of captain of engineers, and ordered him to West Point as an instructor, p69 in 1802.
 In 1803, he was appointed Surveyor-General of the Northwestern Territory, and there applied for the first time the system of rectangular co‑ordinates in the surveying and laying out of land.
 He filled this place until 1812; and after his resignation in 1828, he resided in Cincinnati until his death about two years thereafter.
 He was much beloved; and his portrait, painted at the request and expense of the class which graduated in 1829, is still preserved with much interest at the Academy.
 Captain David B. Douglass, of the corps of engineers, was appointed his assistant, January 1st, 1815, and so continued till 1821.

 Claude Crozet was appointed assistant professor of engineering, October 1st, 1816; and succeeded Captain Partridge as professor of that branch, January 1st, 1817; but he resigned this station, April 28th, 1823, and has since been chief engineer of the State of Virginia.
 To him the Academy, and we believe our country, was indebted for the introduction of the black board, as a means of instruction; for the introduction of the important science of descriptive geometry, and its p70 various applications, including the topographical representation of ground by means of horizontal curves, or by pen or colours; also for the introduction of the French analytical mathematics; and for a thorough course in the art of war and fortification.
 He first instructed a few cadets who had sufficient knowledge of French, and they became the instructors of others.
 Claudius Berard succeeded Mr. De Masson, as teacher of French, January 3rd, 1815; and we are happy to say, has continued in that station till the present time.
 Christian E. Zoeller who had before acted as teacher of drawing, was reappointed, July 1st, 1812, and so continued till his resignation, January 5th, 1819.
 Pierre Thomas was appointed sword-master, March 1st, 1814, and resigned December 12th, 1825.